rgoshen/my-notes/Writerside/topics/HTML.md

 HTML is a fundamental technology for web development.
 Understanding its basics is essential for any web developer, and it serves as the stepping stone to more advanced web technologies like CSS and JavaScript.

+This Markdown document offers a detailed yet concise overview of HTML, emphasizing its importance, structure, and key elements in web development.

 ## Glossary

 A definition list or a glossary: